alancyau/rwd-xray/README.md

 # eps_tool - I AM NOT RESPONSIBLE IF YOU BRICK YOUR EPS!!! -cfranhonda
 ### Usage:

+Do not clone original repo.
+The eps_tool.py was updated and no longer works with 2017 Honda CRV.
+I have reverted to a prior working version.

 `Python3 eps_tool.py` with user.bin in same directory to generate patched rwd
 `Python3 eps_tool.py -stock` with user.bin in same directory to generate stock rwd